About 14 Stories

 -Kyri Antholis (The Lookout Magazine)

-14 Stories, Charlottesville, Virginia based alt/rock/pop musicians, melded into its present format of six members in the Spring of 2017.
+14 Stories, Charlottesville, Virginia based alt/rock/pop musicians, melded into its present format of seven members in the Spring of 2017.
 The band ascended from a shared love of music with brothers, sisters and best friends coming together with a passion to perform.
 14 Stories first connected at school, on the athletic pitches, on neighborhood streets and Instagram.
-Chris Kelly on guitar and vocals, Will Owens on guitar and vocals, Marcus Beauford on drums, Will Jones on bass, Nadja Beauford on keyboards and vocals and Sophie Owens on vocals.
+Chris Kelly on guitar and lead vocals, Will Owens on guitar and vocals, Hasler Yancey on guitar, Marcus Beauford on drums, Will Jones on bass, Asher Friedman on keyboards and Sophie Owens on bass, guitar and vocals.

 The band started large with 14 Stories’ first performance at The Jefferson in C’ville for a benefit concert- opening their first gig with a polished rendition of The Stones’ Paint it Black.
 They have been rocking Charlottesville venues ever since playing the Sprint Pavilion for Fridays After Five, Pro Re Nata Brewery, many UVa college establishments and The Southern Music Hall to name a few.
 Albeit slowed by the Pandemic, when the dust settles, catch any of their live performances and you’ll find them fervidly playing a wide spectrum of rock from America to Oasis to the Foo Fighters along with present day tunes from the likes of Catfish and the Bottlemen, Young the Giant or Sarah & the Sundays.
 The Stories’ often put in their own spin when performing covers, either changing the length or switching up the arrangement to make it their own.